-No, I’m not some weird closet Ecaudor stalker.
+No, I’m not some weird closet Ecuador stalker.

 I like the organic frozen broccoli from Costco.
-Its quality is head and shoulders above the $1/lb. bag of frozen veggies from any other store, and it’s organic to boot.
+Its quality is head and shoulders above the $1/lb.
+A bag of frozen veggies from any other store is organic to boot.

 Bad Organic Food from China: A New Problem?

-The story of food produced in China goes back much farther than you might think.
+The story of food produced in China goes back much further than you might think.